How Much Should My Salary Go Up When I Get a New Job? (And Tips to Make it Happen)

 Table of contents

-In this article, we answer your burning questions about the salary increases that come with new jobs.
-How much more should you be making when you land a new role, and what can you do during the job search and interview process to increase your chances of a salary bump?
-Let’s find out.
+But as you dream about the possibilities that lie ahead, there are new questions gnawing at the back of your mind: How much more should I expect to be making when you land a new role?
+What can I do during the job search and interview process to increase my chances of a salary bump?

 Switching jobs is the easiest way to increase your salary